bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 It is possible to have more than one indexer and have different value types for indexes.
 To understand these mechanics, we first have to talk about what can and can’t be the type inside an indexer.
 TypeScript does not allow us to index with anything; it only lets us index with three types `string`, `number`, and `symbol`.

-> **Tip:** For objects to be keyed with a union or something besides these three try the `Record` utlity type!
+> **Tip:** For objects to be keyed with a union or something besides these three try the Record utlity type!

-IMAGE GOES HERE
+TODO ADD PHOTO

 These three types have a strange relationship

-- `number` is a proper subset of string
+- `number` is a proper subset of `string`
-- `symbol` is a proper subset of string
+- `symbol` is a proper subset of `string`
-- `number` and `symbol` are mutually exclusive
+- `number` and symbol are mutually exclusive

-In order for TypeScript to provide type safety, it has to be able to differentiate between the keys passed ing.
+In order for TypeScript to provide type safety, it has to be able to differentiate between the keys passed in.
 If the indexer's values have the same types, it doesn’t matter.

 ```ts
 type IndexerDifferentSameValue = {